-The program must have methods to identify and address student concerns.
+The program must have methods (i.e.: a department/person(s)) to identify and address student concerns.

 - a.
 Provide copies of documentation supplied to students, describing their rights, responsibilities, and privileges. - b.
 Provide a list of the Institutional facilities available for student use (i.e. learning resources, lounge, cafeteria, washrooms, lockers, health clinic, day care, etc.). - c.
 Provide copies of policies related to student representation on appropriate committees. - d.
-Provide copies of policies describing the process(es) in place to identify and address student concerns.
+Provide copies of policies describing the process(es) in place to identify and address student concerns. - e.
+Provide the job description of the individual(s) responsible for addressing student concerns.